H0lz3r-x64/Excel-AutoFormat/README.md

 # Excel-AutoFormat
 Excel Makro which formats sheet according to settings the user can adjust in the ui and save in config.

+As Object oriented as possible before going insane, because VBA doesnt support anything!
+-No Inheritance
+-No Abstract Classes
+-No Constructors which take parameters
+-No Overidable Functions
+~~-No will to live anymore..~~
 VBA is pain

 Excel File (Download to start it up diretly)